apache/yetus/asf-site-src/source/documentation/in-progress.html.md

 # yetus-maven-plugin

 Many Apache Yetus functions are available directly from Apache Maven and compatible build systems, without the need to use annoying wrappers!
-The (yetus-maven-plugin documentation)[yetus-maven-plugin/] provides all the key details.
+The [yetus-maven-plugin documentation](yetus-maven-plugin/) provides all the key details.

 # Javadocs: Yetus Audience Annotations and more